 This lab walks you through how to create a VPC using an AWS CloudFormation Stack.
-In this lab, we will launch an AWS CloudFormation template to create a four-subnet Amazon VPC that spans two Availability Zones and a NAT that allows servers in the private subnets to communicate with the Internet in order to download packages and updates.
+In this lab, we will launch an AWS CloudFormation template to create a two subnets initially.
+Later we update to four-subnet Amazon VPC that spans two Availability Zones.

 Duration: 55 minutes

 A VPC is similar to a computer network that we can create in an on-premises data center.
 In the same way, as we create dedicated and private networks within an organization, where computers in a network share network devices such as routers, switches, and so on, we can create a VPC when we create a new account in AWS.